-“Just when you think you know a place, and I know the Barossa Valley pretty well, it’s incredible how with a few more turns and over a hill, suddenly a new scene can open up and take your breath away.
-And the jaded and familiar is suddenly a foreign land of unexpected beauty.
+“Just when you think you know a place, and I know the Barossa Valley pretty well, it’s incredible how with just a few more turns and over a hill, suddenly a new scene can open up and take your breath away.
+The jaded and familiar suddenly becomes a foreign land of unexpected beauty.

-Technically this is the Eden Valley - the Barossa is behind me - and in this flood of morning golden sun the vineyards might have been the fabled Garden of Eden itself.
+Technically this is the Eden Valley - the Barossa is at my back- and in this flood of morning golden sun the vineyards might have been the fabled Garden of Eden itself.